 This might seem like a bit of a weird one to start on, but it’s similar to a mistake I made as a beginner photographer.
 It used to be that I would never use a flash, but when I finally started using an external flash, another problem arose.

-Flash that comes from the same angle as the lens has a very flattening effect on a photo, which would make my photos dull and two dimensional.
+Flash that comes from the same angle as the lens has a very flattening effect on a photo.
+It would make my photos dull and two dimensional.
 When I started to take my flash off-camera, I was able to make my photos much more interesting.

 Find out how to use your flash off-camera.